3 things to know as Russia heads to a historic debt default

 A default would make Russia more of a pariah in the global economy.

-But the European Union is considering a ban on energy exports from Russia, which would further limit Russia's ability to raise money in foreign currency.
+But the European Union is considering a ban on energy exports from Russia, which would further limit Russia's ability to raise money in foreign currencies.

 A default is also something that would be historically significant and fraught with symbolism.
 It would mark the first time Russia has defaulted on foreign bond payments in more than a century (though it did default on local currency debt in 1998).

-According to Tim Samples, a professor at the University of Georgia who specializes in foreign investment, Russia's predicament is yet another consequence of its ongoing invasion of Ukraine.
+Russia's predicament is yet another consequence of its invasion of Ukraine, according to Tim Samples, a professor at the University of Georgia who specializes in foreign investment.

 "This is a reflection of just how far and how fast Russia has fallen from favor in Western capital markets," he said.